giangkhuat/Python-CRUD-Web-Application/README.md

 Mentor: Namrata Bilurkar

 *This is a Python application that is started during the Learn IT, Girl mentorship program for women in Spring 2019.
-The application uses Flask framework and python SQLite3 database with html templating*
+The application uses Flask framework and python SQLite3 database with HTML templating*

 #  Project Description